cfe84/bounce/README.md

-_A code-less, multi-dev-hack-purpose HTTP server, setup in seconds_
+_A code-less, multi-dev-hack-purpose HTTP server, setup in seconds, running in CLI, Node, Docker or Kubernetes out of the box_

 ```
    ___  _  _ _  _  _  __  ___